NDepend Blog

 Here is the decompiled IL code illustrating the use of the box and unbox.any instructions:

-Using Benchmark.NET we can asses the cost of boxing:
+Using BenchmarkDotNet we can assess the cost of boxing:

 Here are the results:

-BoxedToHeap() shows that boxing isn’t free—it consumes CPU cycles and allocates memory on the heap.
+BoxedToHeap() shows that boxing isn’t free: it burns CPU cycles and allocates memory on the heap (24 bytes here, just to hold a single int).

-On the other hand BoxedToStack() is almost as fast as NoBoxing() despite a boxing and unboxing operation.
-This is because since .NET 9 the JIT is smart enough to detect that the reference doesn’t escape the method scope.
-As a consequence it can allocate the wrapping object on the stack, as if it was a value type.
-This feature is name Object Stack Allocation.
-It results from JIT Escape Analysis Optimization and this is explained by Stephan Toub here.
+On the other hand BoxedToStack() is almost as fast as NoBoxing() despite a boxing and an unboxing operation.
+This is because, since .NET 9, the JIT is smart enough to detect that the reference doesn’t escape the method scope.
+As a consequence it can allocate the wrapping object on the stack, as if it were a value type.
+This feature is named Object Stack Allocation.
+It results from JIT Escape Analysis Optimization and this is explained by Stephen Toub here.

-Identifying Where Boxing and Unboxing Occur in Your Code
+How to Detect Boxing and Unboxing in Your Code

 CSharp-Boxing-Detection-With-NDepend